MultiSafepay/docs/content/my-account/partner-account/api-onboarding/add-ubos.md

 1. **Add UBOs**: Use the first four requests to add, retrieve and update UBOs linked to a merchant account.
 2. **Add identity documents**: Use the last three requests to add and retrieve identity documents of UBOs linked to a merchant account.
 These documents are used to perform our UBO verification.

-### About parameters
-For every parameter, we specify whether it's _required_ or _optional_.
-However, this label refers only to the technical requirements for valid API requests.
-To perform our UBO verification, we may need _optional_ parameters to be supplied.

 ## Authentication
 All seven UBO requests require a partner account API key.
 This is not the same as a [website API key](/set-up-your-account/site-id-api-key-secure-code).
 For more information, email your Partner Manager.